| |

 point requirement to generate 1 movement.
 For example, if your Frigate has 5 level 1 Ion Engines supplying 100 movement points each and

-bonuses from racial traits or solar sails are added on to this value to generate a ship's maximum speed.
-Some bonuses of this system are that
+truncated.
+Lastly, movement bonuses from racial traits or solar sails are added on to this value to generate a ship's maximum

-you can mix and match engine types and it helps to equalize the value of small and large ships.
+speed.
+Some bonuses of this system are that you can mix and match engine types and it helps to equalize the value of small and

-For combat, a ship's speed with be it's movement points in km/s.
-For example, if a Frigate has a maximum speed of 12, it will move at
+For combat, a ship's speed with be its movement point value, but in km/s.
+For example, if a Frigate has a maximum speed of 12,

-that has a maximum speed of 10, will travel at 15 km/s in combat.
+through a star system.
+For example, a Fighter with a maximum speed of 10 will travel at 15 km/s in combat.
+Freighters and Colony Ships

 Q: What are the Components that can be counted towards Cargo Requirements?

 In the mod, many additional components can be counted towards cargo requirements on freighters.
-The purpose of this change was to encourage the
+The purpose of this change was

-Space Yard, Repair Bay, Cargo Bay, Fighter Bay, Satellite Bay, Drone Launcher, Mine Layer, Mine Sweeper, and Remote Mining components.
+Storage, Ordnance Vat, Space Yard, Repair Bay, Cargo Bay, Fighter Bay, Satellite Bay, Drone Launcher, Mine Layer, Mine Sweeper,

 Q: How does the Intelligence System work?

-In the standard game, a project could only be successful if the selected intel project's cost was greater than the defending player's intel
+In the standard game, a project could only be successful if the selected intel project's cost was greater than the defending

 In contrast, the Balance Mod uses a "leaky" intel system.
-A success percentage is calculated based on the number of attack points a player has,
+A success percentage is calculated based on the number of attack points

-the project cost, and the number of defense points the target player has.
-The result is that even a weaker player may enjoy some intel success against
+a player has, the project cost, and the number of defense points the target player has.
+The result is that even a weaker player

-a stronger player and makes it more difficult to overwhelm an opponent with intel alone.
-Defensive intel points do not accumulate between turns as it
+may enjoy some intel success against a stronger player and makes it more difficult to overwhelm an opponent with intel alone.
+Defensive

-is assumed they are actively being used to deter intel operations by other players.
+intel points do not accumulate between turns as it is assumed they are actively being used to deter intel operations by other players.
+The

 The success percentage of an intel project is determined as follows: